surifirstpin/biplus_documentation/docs/Visualization.md

 -**Label field** select the field name for which you want to display the field values in x-axis.
 -**Show grid** enables grid display for the field values selected.
 -**Axis label** provide label option in x-axis of the chart.
--**Reference Line** is used to refer the particular values by coloring and this is optional Y-Axis section
+-**Reference Line** you can refer to specific values , you can display this usi Y-Axis section
 Axis type type of axis used in charts
 Label field Label the field name in Y-axis using grid display, including or excluding zero and aligning left or right position to y-axis